Literal-Eval/adios-bonjour/README.md

 # adios-bonjour
-A user friendly app to transfer files between Windows and Android, written in Qt C++ and QML, and uses cURL as backend.
+A user friendly app to transfer files between Windows and Android, written in Qt C++ and QML, and uses TCP for transers.

 # Gen Info
 cUrl is used as the socket client, and the FTP server app servers as server for android.
 The project just binds these two